Hanna (film): Plot

 Marissa interrogates the family and discovers from Miles that Hanna is heading to Berlin.
-The family is never seen again.
+The family do not reappear.
 Meanwhile, in Berlin, Erik fights off an attempted assassination and tries but fails to kill Marissa.

 Arriving at the rendezvous in an abandoned Berlin amusement park, Hanna meets Knepfler, an eccentric magician and friend of Erik's who lives there.
 Before Erik arrives, Marissa and Isaacs appear.
 Hanna escapes, but overhears comments that suggest Erik is not her biological father.

 Hanna then goes to her grandmother's empty apartment where she finds Erik, who admits he is not her biological father but loves her as his own.
 He explains that he once recruited pregnant women into a CIA program where their children's DNA was enhanced to create super-soldiers.
 After the project was shut down, its subjects – all except Hanna – were eliminated.

 Marissa and Isaacs arrive; Erik acts as a distraction to allow Hanna to escape.
-He kills Isaacs, but is shot dead by Marissa, who then returns to Knepfler's house in the abandoned amusement park and finds Hanna, who has just discovered Knepfler hanging dead upside-down, having been tortured to death by Isaacs.
-Hanna flees taking one of the arrows used to kill Knepfler.
+He kills Isaacs, but is shot dead by Marissa, who then returns to Knepfler's house in the abandoned amusement park and finds Hanna, who has just discovered Knepfler hanging dead upside-down, tortured to death by Isaacs.
+Hanna flees, taking one of the arrows used to kill Knepfler.

 After Hanna flees, she is cornered by Marissa.
-In a final confrontation, Hanna turns her back to Marissa who shoots at her; but Hanna wounds Marissa by shooting an arrow at her.
+In a final confrontation, Hanna turns her back to Marissa, who shoots at her, but Hanna wounds Marissa by shooting an arrow at her.
 A now-staggering Marissa, pursued by Hanna, trips, leaving her badly injured.
 Hanna picks up Marissa's gun and uses it to kill her with two shots — a method she had previously used while hunting a deer at the film's beginning.